BetterThanTomorrow/calva-docs/docs/paredit.md

 Note: You can choose to disable all default key bindings by configuring `calva.paredit.defaultKeyMap` to `none`.
 (Then you probably also want to register your own shortcuts for the commands you often use.)

-If you add your own key bindings, please be aware that [shortcuts with typable characters will work badly in the the REPL window](https://github.com/microsoft/vscode/issues/85879).
-Please avoid.

 Happy Editing! ❤️